-No Bake Peanut Butter Oatmeal Bars
+No Bake Peanut Butter Bars

 Recipe ingredients

-What makes these no bake peanut butter oatmeal bars healthy?
-They contain wholesome ingredients that you can pronounce, with no refined sugar or artificial ingredients.
+What makes these no bake peanut butter bars healthy?
+They contain wholesome ingredients that you can pronounce, with no refined sugar or artificial ingredients.Â

-- Dairy free dark chocolate chips
+- Dairy free dark chocolate chips.
+Sub with your favorite chocolate chips or omit entirely as desired.

-How to make this recipe
+How to make chocolate peanut butter bars

-These bars are so easy to make, and only require 5 minutes of prep time.
-The hardest part is waiting for them to set in the refrigerator, but I promise they’re worth the wait. 🙂
+These chocolate peanut butter bars are so easy to make, and only require 5 minutes of prep time.Â

 - Place the peanut butter, maple syrup and cacao nibs in a medium bowl and stir to combine.
 If the peanut butter is too solid, melt it slightly in the microwave to make it easier to stir.